RMNowak001/RMNowak001/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on : The Rockspray HOA's Website
+- 🌱 I’m currently learning : GitHub
+- 👯 I’m not currently looking to collaborate yet
+- 🤔 I’m looking for help with : GitHub, I'm still a newbie
+- 📫 How to reach me: ...
+- 😄 Pronouns: ...
+He/Him
+- ⚡ Fun fact: ...

 <!--
 **RMNowak001/RMNowak001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.